st4nchion/Image-search-macro-analysis/README.md

   Loads the stand-alone image from the file specified by lpszName (image that we want to find) and Save in bitmap variable.

-  [detaile information about LoadImageW] : https://docs.microsoft.com/en-us/windows/desktop/api/winuser/nf-winuser-loadimagew
+  [detail information about LoadImageW] : https://docs.microsoft.com/en-us/windows/desktop/api/winuser/nf-winuser-loadimagew

   ![source_image_dc](https://user-images.githubusercontent.com/41680753/55666234-8b73e100-5886-11e9-9ff4-600ae603743a.PNG)